fe4960/GRIPT_BCM/README.md

 Data/simulation_db/ExAC.r0.3.1_sort_nf.snpEff.score.screen.max0.005

-4)the protein change or splicing affect variants with max population allele frequency = 0.01 in ExAC database with CADD score and annotated by snpEff

-Data/simulation_db/ExAC.r0.3.1_sort_nf.snpEff.score.screen.max0.01

-5)the protein change or splicing affect variants with max population allele frequency = 0.02 in ExAC database with CADD score and annotated by snpEff

-Data/simulation_db/ExAC.r0.3.1_sort_nf.snpEff.score.screen.max0.02

-6)the protein change or splicing affect variants with max population allele frequency = 0.0001 in gnomAD WES database with CADD score and annotated by snpEff
+4)the protein change or splicing affect variants with max population allele frequency = 0.0001 in gnomAD WES database with CADD score and annotated by snpEff

 Data/simulation_db/gnomad_PASS_sort_subpop_snpEff_ns_All_CADD_all.screen_0.0001

-7)all the variants in gnomAD WES database with CADD score and annotated by snpEff
+5)all the variants in gnomAD WES database with CADD score and annotated by snpEff

 Data/simulation_db/gnomad_PASS_sort_subpop_snpEff_ns_All_CADD_all